 Benchmark: The Fund does not have a specific benchmark.
-However, the performance of the Fund can be assessed by considering whether the objective is achieved (i.e. whether there has been positive capital growth over a 12 month period).
+However, the performance of the Fund can be assessed by considering whether the objective is achieved (i.e. whether there has been capital growth and income over the long term (5-7 years)).

-Derivatives: The Sub-Fund may hold derivatives for efficient portfolio management purposes.
-It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Sub-Fund.
+Derivatives: The Company may hold derivatives only for efficient portfolio management purposes.
+It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Company.